intel/neural-compressor/docs/source/coding_style.md

 ## Rules

-> Note: The sub-tile naming follows the [Google Python Style](https://google.github.io/styleguide/pyguide.html#s3.8-comments-and-docstrings) and [PEP 8](https://peps.python.org/pep-0008/).
-For further information, go to the corresponding section.
+> Note: The sub-tile naming is following [Google Python Style](https://google.github.io/styleguide/pyguide.html#s3.8-comments-and-docstrings) and [PEP 8](https://peps.python.org/pep-0008/).
+See the relevant section for more details.

 ### Import